-That’s why hosts must show appreciation to their cleaners, whenever possible.
+Hosts must show appreciation to their cleaners, whenever possible.
 After all, being stuck without a cleaning crew, when your vacation rental is two time zones away, could put your operation out of commission and force cancelations.
 Using the app will be appreciated by your cleaning crew – take it from me!

 I wound up purchasing four long-term rentals for over four years.
 I was (and still am) learning the ropes about being a landlord and property manager.
 Having been a landlord for 6 years now, the worst problem I’ve had to deal with has been letting in locked-out tenants.
 (Knock on wood!!)